MiguelCastillo/bit-loader-exclude/README.md

 # bit-loader-excludes
-bit-loader plugin to exclude modules with particular names from being processed.
-Primariy use case is for excluding node modules form being processed.
+Plugin for specifying *module names* to be replaced with empty stub modules.
+Primary use case is for replacing node modules with empty ones.

 ## compatible with